-\begin{enumerate} \item \textbf{Unlearning rate $\eta$.} An increased unlearning rate $\eta$ improves retention on the retain set $\gD_r$ by amplifying gradient alignment (Lemma~\ref{lemma:r-loss-GUARD-GA}).
+\begin{enumerate} \item \textbf{Unlearning rate $\eta$.} An increased unlearning rate $\eta$ improves retention on the Retain Set $\gD_r$ by amplifying gradient alignment (Lemma~\ref{lemma:r-loss-GUARD-GA}).
 However, it may slightly reduce unlearning effectiveness by overcorrecting the model on $\gD_f$ (Lemma~\ref{lemma:f-loss-GUARD-GA}).
 Overall, a higher $\eta$ leads to a greater reduction in the Sacrifice Rate (Theorem~\ref{thrm:SR-GUARD-GA}).

 \item \textbf{Temperature $\tau$.} Lowering the temperature induces a sharper attribution distribution across data points.
-This has three effects: (1) it enhances retention by emphasizing high-variance alignment directions (Lemma~\ref{lemma:r-loss-GUARD-GA}); (2) it may weaken unlearning effectiveness due to increased entanglement between $\gD_f$ and $\gD_r$ (Lemma~\ref{lemma:f-loss-GUARD-GA}); and (3) it results in a larger reduction in the Sacrifice Rate, especially when $\delta_{\kappa} = \kappa / \tau \ll 1$ (Theorem~\ref{thrm:SR-GUARD-GA}).
+This has three effects: (1) it can enhance retention by emphasizing high-variance alignment directions (Lemma~\ref{lemma:r-loss-GUARD-GA}); (2) it may weaken unlearning effectiveness due to increased entanglement between $\gD_f$ and $\gD_r$ (Lemma~\ref{lemma:f-loss-GUARD-GA}); and (3) it can result in a larger reduction in the Sacrifice Rate, especially when $\delta_{\kappa} = \kappa / \tau \ll 1$ (Theorem~\ref{thrm:SR-GUARD-GA}).

 \item \textbf{Knowledge alignment $\kappa = \langle \overline{g}_f, \overline{g}_r \rangle$.} A smaller value of $\kappa$ indicates weaker coupling between the forget and retain gradients.
 This leads to improved retention (due to reduced interference), more effective unlearning (as $\gD_f$ updates minimally affect $\gD_r$), and a greater reduction in the Sacrifice Rate.